-Transmissivity of the alluvium was calculated using the geometric mean of conductivity and the thickness of each hydrostratigraphic zone.
-Transmissivity of the shallow alluvium assumes an average ground surface elevation of 450 ft msl, resulting in a thickness of 35 feet and transmissivity of approximately 310 ft/day.
-Transmissivity of the intermediate alluvium is approximately 1,500 ft/day.
-Transmissivity of the deep alluvium is approximately 3,300 ft/day.
+The transmissivity of the alluvium was calculated using the geometric mean of conductivity and the thickness of each hydrostratigraphic zone.
+The transmissivity of the shallow alluvium assumes an average ground surface elevation of 450 ft msl, resulting in a thickness of 35 feet and transmissivity of approximately 310 square feet per day (ft2/day).
+The transmissivity of the intermediate alluvium is approximately 1,500 ft2/day.
+The transmissivity of the deep alluvium is approximately 3,300 ft/day.
 These data confirm the deep alluvium is the most transmissive hydrostratigraphic zone at the site.